On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Zero-error capacity of the -tandem-duplication channel

-Again, the first inequality follows from \eqref{eq:Crate}, and the second is equivalent to \eqref{eq:entropy}. \end{itemize} In conclusion, all choices of the parameters $ m, t, b $ result in the asymptotic rate of the codes $ \C(n; m,t,b) $ being $ \leqslant\!\iota_q $.
-Since these codes are asymptotically optimal in terms of rate, as argued in the second paragraph of this proof, the identity \eqref{eq:rate} is thereby established. \end{IEEEproof} As noted in the preceding proof, the assumptions that have been adopted in the code construction---that all codewords have the same block-length ($ n $) and that they are all obtained from their root via the same number of mutations ($ t $) and the same number of ``type I'' mutations ($ b $)---do not affect the achievable code rates.
-They certainly \emph{do} affect the sub-exponential factors in the cardinality of the resulting codes, i.e., the speed of convergence of the corresponding code rates to capacity, and hence a more careful analysis would be needed if one is interested in quantifying these lower-order terms.
+Again, the first inequality follows from \eqref{eq:Crate}, and the second is equivalent to \eqref{eq:entropy}. \end{itemize} In conclusion, all choices of the parameters $ m, t, b $ result in the asymptotic rate of the codes $ \C_q(n; m,t,b) $ being $ \leqslant\!\iota_q $.
+Since these codes are rate-wise optimal, as argued in the second paragraph of this proof, the identity \eqref{eq:rate} is thereby established. \end{proof}